 The VECs selected in Table 1 are addressed in Sections 26 and 27 of the PED.
-The physical works/activities and required mitigation measures are detailed.
-The following ratings are based on:
+The physical works/activities and

 - information provided by the proponent; - a review of project related activities; - an appraisal of the environmental setting, and identification of resources at risk; - the identification of potential impacts within the temporal and spatial bounds; and - personal knowledge and professional judgment of the assessor.